All ingenious things are simple. So is tandoor.

 - You may notice some hairline cracks forming in during conditioning but don’t be alarmed, this is normal and will not interfere with the performance of your tandoor oven.
 When your oven cools off, the hairline cracks will barely be noticeable.
 They are essential in allowing the clay body of your tandoor breathe.
 Please see the following link for some more information (thermal expansion and contraction)

-- The more slowly you increase the temperature inside the tandoor during your first use, the fewer hairline cracks will develop.
+- The slower you increase the temperature inside the tandoor during your first use, the fewer hairline cracks will develop.

 A much more detailed guide is available in PDF format below